 Anxiety can be paralyzing.
-It can keep us from making friends, putting ourselves in social situations, or moving forward in our careers.
-Even more than that, it is extremely uncomfortable; interfering with our everyday lives and sometimes even our health.
+It can keep us from making friends, engaging in social activities, or moving forward in our careers.
+Worse, it is extremely uncomfortable and interferes with our health and our everyday lives.

-Research has shown that hypnosis is particularly beneficial in treating anxiety as well as issues that people develop in response to their anxiety, such as alleviating fears such as public speaking, flying, and test taking as well as phobias to needles, animals, or other anxiety-provoking stimuli.
-Generally, people become fearful of the stimuli, as well as their own somatic reaction to it.
-Our method works by altering the way one views the fear, as well as calming a person’s reaction to that fear.
+Research has shown that hypnosis is particularly beneficial in treating people with anxiety, as well as addressing the issues that arise in response to anxiety.
+Generally, people can become fearful of both the stimuli, as well as their somatic reaction to it.
+Our approach to anxiety focuses on altering the way a client views the fear, while calming their reaction to that fear.

-To read research related to hypnosis and integrative therapy for treating anxiety and related struggles, please visit the scholarly articles below:
+For more information about research related to hypnosis and integrative therapy for treating anxiety and related struggles, please visit the scholarly articles below.